-Scientists are in the process of trying to find was to stop cellular death and ways to promote cell growth.
+Scientists are in the process of trying to find to stop cellular death and ways to promote cell growth.
 For those who are looking for an alternative treatment, they can ask their doctors if there are any experimental procedures they can undergo.
-However, these are always very dangerous and tricky procedure with no guarantee that the procedure will leave you okay.
+However, these are always hazardous and tricky procedure with no guarantee that the procedure will leave you okay.
 In some cases, the pain and suffering you already feel can be worst after the operation.
-It is very important to keep this in mind.
+It is essential to keep this in mind.

-There are many doctors and researchers in the United States who advocate for the use of stem cells to help rehabilitate spinal cord victims.
-There are still many groups and politicians who are opposed to the use of stem cells so work in this area is still in the experimental phase.
-Besides limited places that offer stem cell therapy, a patient must be administered the stem cells after a very short window following their traumatic accident, thus limiting the amount of data as to its true indicator of success.
+Many doctors and researchers in the United States advocate for the use of stem cells to help rehabilitate spinal cord victims.
+There are still many groups and politicians who are opposed to the use of stem cells, so work in this area is still in the experimental phase.
+Besides limited places that offer stem cell therapy, a patient must be administered the stem cells after a short window following their traumatic accident, thus limiting the amount of data as to its true indicator of success.

-The University of Southern California’s Kerk School of Medicine is one of the leading research institutions that focuses on stem cell usage for spinal cord injury victims.
+The University of Southern California’s Kerk School of Medicine is one of the leading research institutions that focus on stem cell usage for this kind of injury.

-Spinal cord injury can be a very slow and depressing process.
-There are ways to help to rehabilitate the person, however, these methods may prove to be very slow processes.
+This kind of injury can be a lengthy and depressing process.
+There are ways to help to rehabilitate the person.
+However, these methods may prove to be prolonged processes.
 However, Aquatic Therapy is proving to be a hopeful panacea for spinal cord injury.
 Research has shown that aquatic therapy speeds up the recovery time in patients.
 Buoyancy can relieve the load on sensitive bones and joints.
 There are many benefits of swimming and for those who undergo aquatic therapy:

 - Less stress on your back and muscle

-- The water acts as a great resistance so you can tone the muscles
+- The water acts as an excellent resistance so you can tone the muscles

-- Swimming has been shown to boost the emotional levels in a positive way.
+- Swimming has been shown to boost the emotional levels positively.
 Why is this important you might ask?
-It is important because, depression leads to the immune system becoming weaker and making the body overall, weaker.
+It is essential because, depression leads to the immune system becoming weaker and making the body overall, weaker.

-There is no cure to completely heal the spinal cord injury but there are many ways that you can alleviate the pain and still live a life that is still productive.
-The examples all above are hopeful, and with continued research spinal cord injury will be an ailment of the past.
+There is no cure to heal the injury to the spinal cord completely, but there are many ways that you can alleviate the pain and still live a life that is always productive.
+The examples all above are hopeful, and with continued research, this kind of injury will be an ailment of the past.

-The best way to keep from getting spinal cord injury is found in prevention.
-There are a plethora of ways in which you can prevent spinal cord injury.
-This may involve:
+The best way to keep from getting an injury to the spinal cord is found in prevention.
+There are a plethora of ways in which you can prevent this kind of cord injury.
+It may involve:

 1. Proper Diet